Jobs

 • Work week may be 2 or 3 days, depending on the volume of fall root harvest.
 Tuesdays are mandatory for deliveries but there is flexibility for scheduling the other 1-2 days.

-• Optional additional hours for snow shoveling may be available
+• Optional additional hours for snow shoveling and/or may be available

 • This position may schedule up to 6 days off between Winter break* and April 1st.
 These days off may be consecutive (i.e. up to two full work weeks in a row)